updawg/Alpaca/README.txt

 	/swap page : Swap the content of current stash page with the content of another page.
 	/toggle page : Swap the content of current stash page with the content of another page in opposing stash shared/personal.
 	/dlm : Toggle always display mana and life mode.
-	/listcube : (beta) Create a "cube.txt" file in save directory containing all cube's receipts.

 =============
 Development, Goals, Tips, License